donzelot/hn70ap/README.md

 # hn70ap
 Development board for modern packet radio on UHF

-This repository contains sources for a Kicad PCB and a NuttX board support package for the board.
+This repository contains sources for a few kicad projects and a NuttX board support package for the board.

-The schematic and board design is released under the CERN OHL license.
+The main schematic and additional schematics and board designs are released under the CERN OHL license.

 Prerequisites
 =============